 You will learn to interpret what animals are doing based on their tracks while also understanding the characteristics of mammal families present in our area.
 We view nature like a detective, following clues and solving mysteries that others neglect to see.
 Amazingly, animals reveal themselves to all who can read their stories in the earth.
 Tracks can even tell us about the size, health, emotions, history and even intentions of animals which would otherwise remain hidden all around us.
 Something that really helps is to learn “animal forms” which are the way animals move, as this is critical to really understand how tracks get laid on the ground.

-In-Person Participation: 2 spots remain as of 6/25 so email us to reserve space, with priority to those who attend 2 or more workshops this week.
-In-person workshops run from 9:30-3:30 with time afterwards for hands-on help.
+Email us to be put on the reservation list, with priority to those who register for two or more workshops.
+In-person workshops run from 9:30-4:30.
 Cost is $95 for one workshop/person, and $90 for each additional workshop and/or friend/family member registering together.
-Kim & Chris Chisholm will take turns leading portions of each workshop.

 Credit/Debit Card Registration Option: Just call us at 425-248-0253 and we will take your registration securely over the phone.